Lecturer AY-B, Health Science & Recreation

 Since that time, Dr. Santiago has been a health educator and administrator serving as a consultant at San Jose Medical Center and as Project Officer for the Municipal Health Services Program for the City of San Jose.
 He was the founding Executive Director of the Community Health Partnership of Santa Clara County and from 1996 until 2003, he was the President and CEO of Asian Americans for Community Involvement.

 He formed a consulting company, Santiago & Martin Research, Consulting & Enterprises, LLC.
-His company works with nonprofit organizations, political candidates and businesses to develop their capacity through strategic and business planning, and fund development.
+His company worked with nonprofit organizations, political candidates and businesses to develop their capacity through strategic and business planning, and fund development.

 Dr. Santiago has been the Executive Director of the India Community Center which is focused on fostering health and wellness, cultural activities and values to enrich lives and build communities.
 Until recently, he was Vice President and Director of the Healthy Living Initiative, which was focused in the area of wellness, at The Health Trust.
 In addition, while there, he served as the Director of Healthy Silicon Valley, a collaborative of over 100 organizations seeking to address the epidemic of overweight and obesity in the region by facilitating a continuum of prevention activities including individual behavior, the built environment and organizational/government policy.